arjundubey-cr/golang/Readme.md

 - No inheritance but can use composition via embedding
 - Tags can be added to struct fields to describe field

+## Defer, Panic and Recover

+### Defer
+- Defer is executed in LIFO order.
+- Executed after the main function has finished execution but before it returns.
+- Defer can be used to have opening of resource and close of resource right next to each other.
+-